jbhowat/franler/README.md

 ---
 ## What does the name Franler mean?
 Kind of a weird name....
-Franler is a portmanteau which stands for "Friends Ranked Poll Planner"
+Franler is a portmanteau which stands for "Friends Ranked Poll Planner." *...and the developer is kind of a weird guy*

 ---

-More to come :)
+## Initial Project Brief
+initi